 - Keep your browser up to date.
 Most browsers will warn you before visiting a fake site, but you must update your browser regularly for this feature to be effective.

 - Be wary of shortened URLs, which most commonly start with http://bit.ly, http://goog.le, or http://tinyurl.com.
 These URLs hide the original link, so it's hard to determine if they go to real or fake sites.
-With reputable senders like the UD Office of Communications & Marketing, shortened URLs are likely not problematic.
+With reputable senders like the UD Communications and Public Affairs office, shortened URLs are likely not problematic.
 For other senders that are not (or may not be) reputable, it probably is safer to open a new window or tab, go to the URL of the site you're trying to access, and search for the information.

 Deter.
 Detect.
 Defend.
 Avoid ID Theft (FTC)